Why Buy A Walk-in Tub?

 - Anti-scald Systems – These systems protect seniors’ delicate skin from sudden temperature changes like when someone turns on the faucet or flushes the toilet somewhere else in the house.
 It regulates the temperature in the showerheads and faucets.

 - Quick Drain System – Look for a quick-release drain feature that lets the user or a caregiver or EMT hit a button and drain the bath instantly to prevents accidents.
 It’s also convenient because it allows the bath user to exit faster and not sit there cold while the bath drains.

 - Anti-Slip Surfaces – For seniors, slip and falls are a big risk, so walk-in tubs must come with non-slip floors and seats as standard.

 Get a Safer Walk-in Tub at a Better Price

 - Self-cleaning systems – To keep down the build-up of mold and harmful bacteria in your water lines, it’s helpful to have a self-cleaning system.

-- Low threshold – Many people choose walk-in tubs because it’s hard for them to them access a standard tub, a low threshold makes it easier to enter and exit.
+- Low threshold – Many people choose walk-in tubs because it’s hard for them to access a standard tub.
+A low threshold makes it easier to enter and exit.